EmpiricalAnalysis/Robots-simulation/README.md

 # Robots Simulation

-This is a project I completed while taking "6.00.2x Intro to Computational Thinking and Data Science" by MIT on Edx.
+This is a project I completed while taking "6.00.2x Intro to Computational Thinking and Data Science" on Edx.
 The purpose of this project is to allow students to practice Object Oriented Programming.
 The objectives include:

 - Implementing new classes and their attributes.
 - Understanding class methods.